muddi900/deno-sheets/README.md

 I decided to do this the hard way.
 Deno has a decent built-in http server option.
 Like python, it is very limited.
-Deno can use Node packages like express, and it has it’s own packages for middleware and routing like hono.
+Deno can use Node packages like express, and it has it's own packages for middleware and routing like hono.
 However, today we are only going to setup a bare bones REST API server.

 ```tsx